TraxlerLab/mutualinfobio/README.md

 - Compute MI-based covariation from aligned sequences
 - Heatmap visualizations of MI scores
 - Support for FASTA and plain text alignments
-- Parallel computation support (with CRAN-safe defaults)
+- Parallel computation support in UNIX systems(with CRAN-safe defaults)
+- Cross-Platform (Parallel computation not supported in Windows)

 ---